metal-stack/docs/docs/src/overview/isolated-kubernetes.md

       endpoint = ["https://some.private.registry"]
 ```

-DNS and NTP must also be adopted according the configuration in the CloudProfile.
+DNS and NTP must also be adopted according to the configuration in the CloudProfile.

 ### Firewall Controller Manager and Firewall Controller